AdobeDocs/experience-manager-65.en/help/forms/using/work-with-form-data-model.md

 * **FULL**: FDM performs the validation based on all constraints
 * **OFF**: No validation
-* **BASIC**: FDM performs the validation based on ‘required’ and ‘nullable’ constraints
+* **BASIC**: FDM performs the validation based on 'required' and 'nullable' constraints

 If no value is set for the `ValidationOptions`flag, **BASIC** validation is performed on the input data.